Convex-Dev/convex/docs/design/memory.md

 If a transaction would complete normally, but has a positive Memory Consumption, the following resolutions are attempted, in this order:

 1. If the user has sufficient allowance, the additional memory requirement will be deducted from the allowance, and the transaction will complete normally
 2. If the transaction execution context has remaining juice, and attempt will be made to automatically purchase sufficient memory from the pool.
 The maximum amount paid will be the current juice price multiplied by the remaining juice for the transaction.
-If this succeeds, the transaction will complete sucessfully with the additional memory purchase included in the total juice cost.
+If this succeeds, the transaction will complete successfully with the additional memory purchase included in the total juice cost.
 3. The transaction will fail with a MEMORY condition, and any state changes will be rolled back.
 The User will still be charged the juice cost of the transaction

 If a transaction has negative Memory Consumption, the memory allowance of the user will be increased by the absolute size of this value.
-In effect, this is a refund.
+In effect, this is a refund granted for releasing storage requirements.

 #### Allowance transfers